How Much Overlap Failure Can Doubly-Robust T-Statistics Handle?

 Jacob Dorn

-Jacob Dorn is an economics PhD candidate at Princeton University with interests in the industrial organization of health markets and econometrics.
+Jacob Dorn is a postdoctoral researcher at the Leonard Davis Institute of Health Economics at the University of Pennsylvania with interests in the industrial organization of health markets and econometrics.

 Related